 Michelle C. Neely's research and teaching focus on questions of nature, culture and democracy in American literature before 1900.
-As an assistant professor at Connecticut College, Neely has built on her environmental, animal studies, and food studies expertise by developing courses for interdisciplinary contexts such as the Environmental Studies Program and by teaching a wide range of seminars and surveys in American literature before 1900.
-Neely also advises students as an active faculty fellow in the college’s Goodwin-Niering Center for the Environment and is a new fellow in the Ammerman Center for Arts and Technology.
+As an assistant professor at Connecticut College, Neely has built on her environmental, animal studies, and food studies expertise by developing courses for interdisciplinary contexts such as the Environmental Studies Program and the American Studies Program, and by teaching a wide range of courses in American literature before 1900.

 Sabrina Notarfrancisco is a costume designer for live performance and film.
 In addition to teaching courses in Costume History and Costume Design and Construction, she works closely with students in the costume studio, a hands-on environment where theory and practice seamlessly intersect.